 You do not need the permission of the individual or company you want to search in order to undertake a search of the Register, and the service does not leave a footprint of the search once it has been completed.

-The TrustOnline website (www.trustonline.org.uk) also features a bank of 'help topics' answering frequently asked questions.
+The TrustOnline website also features 'help topics' answering frequently asked questions.
 You can also follow TrustOnline on Facebook and LinkedIn for regular useful updates about CCJs, credit scores and more

-Organisations or individuals can purchase a bulk volume of the raw data appearing on our Register (Bulk Data Files) dating back to 2012.
+Organisations or individuals can purchase a bulk volume of the raw data appearing on our Register (Bulk Data Files) dating back six years.
 We can provide anything from specific extracts through to complete Registers.
 The data can be split by geographical registers and consumer or commercial.
 There is six years’ worth of historical data available.

 Typically the type of customers who take the bulk data files are those who require the data daily for credit reports or those who produce large volumes of due diligence/risk assessment reports for both themselves and for their own customers.